foliant-docs/foliantcontrib.bindsympli/README.md

 Before using BindSympli, you need to install [Node.js](https://nodejs.org/en/), [Puppeteer](https://github.com/GoogleChrome/puppeteer), [wget](https://www.gnu.org/software/wget/), and [ImageMagick](https://imagemagick.org/).

 BindSympli preprocessor code is written in Python, but it uses external scripts written in JavaScript and Perl.
-These scripts are available in BindSympli package:
+These scripts are provided in BindSympli package:

 ```bash
 $ pip install foliantcontrib.bindsympli
 ```

-By default, non-Python scripts are located in `/usr/local/bin` directory and added to `PATH`.

 ## Config